 - Kenya leads in Geothermal Power Production in Africa.

-- Kenya is ranked 9th globally, after: USA, Philippines, Indonesia, Turkey, New Zealand, Mexico, Italy and Iceland.
+- Kenya is ranked 8th globally, after: USA, Philippines, Indonesia, Turkey, New Zealand, Mexico and Italy.

 - High temperature geothermal energy prospects in Kenya occur along the Rift Valley setting.

 - The current developed capacity stands at about 777 MWe.

 - Kenya has a potential of about 10,000 MWe.

 - Kenya’s Vision 2030 Target for Geothermal Energy: 5530 MWe

 - The Olkaria Geothermal Field is so far, producing the most geothermal power.